ms-iot/ROSOnWindows/docs/ros2/system_tests.md

 > Keep a note of your agent pool name.

-## Integrate GitHub projects with Azure Pipelines
+## Exercise 3: Integrate GitHub projects with Azure Pipelines

 1. Create a repository into your GitHub account.